-Welcome to the Wintermint Guest Room at Storybook Cottage!
+Welcome to the Storybook Cottage A Truly Tiny Guest Room Wintermint.

 Let’s start from the beginning.
 Back in October when we moved into our home this room, like the rest of the house, was yet another shade of brown.
 (Please, quit coveting the yellow and brown glass light shades! 🙂